Manager, Coalition Development

 - Bachelor’s degree required (Master’s degree preferred) in health-related field.

-- At least five years of substantive experience in the alcohol, tobacco, and other drug prevention field.
+- Between 3-5 years of substantive experience in the alcohol, tobacco, and other drug prevention field.